justdaj/journal/README.md

 ## No warranty

 Please note that this was always designed to be a personal project to help me learn PHP.
-If you decide to self-host a copy of *Journal* is comes with no warranty whatsoever and I can't be held liable for any issues as a result of using this software.
+If you decide to self-host a copy of *Journal* it comes with no warranty whatsoever and I can't be held liable for any issues as a result of using this software.